Yandex Cloud

 • Check the user response

-1. Create a CAPTCHA.
+1. Create a CAPTCHA in Yandex Cloud.

-3. Add the widget to the page.
+3. Add the CAPTCHA widget code to your HTML page.

 Getting startedGetting started